jumokeoladimeji/ticketi/README.md

 # CareTeam

 # ZHICHI
-* A customer support ticketing system for korapay
+* A customer support ticketing system

 ## Tools Used